lxc/incus/doc/howto/storage_pools.md

 (storage-create-pool)=
 ## Create a storage pool

-LXD creates a storage pool during initialization.
+Incus creates a storage pool during initialization.
 You can add more storage pools later, using the same driver or different drivers.

 To create a storage pool, use the following command:

     incus storage create <pool_name> <driver> [configuration_options...]

-Unless specified otherwise, LXD sets up loop-based storage with a sensible default size (20% of the free disk space, but at least 5 GiB and at most 30 GiB).
+Unless specified otherwise, Incus sets up loop-based storage with a sensible default size (20% of the free disk space, but at least 5 GiB and at most 30 GiB).

 See the {ref}`storage-drivers` documentation for a list of available configuration options for each driver.